Put together a jar of rose petal bath soak to keep or give away. A luxurious way to relax and unwind after a long summer day!

 After a long summer day of gardening, hiking or running around with the kids, it’s the perfect remedy.
 Your tired, achy muscles will thank you, not to mention your soft and glowing skin.

 Whip up a jar for yourself and another to give away to a friend.
+There’s something special about a rose bath.
 Enjoy!

 Growing Heirloom Flowers was kindly provided for review purposes.
 As always, opinions in this post are my own.
 As well, some affiliate links are included for the book and supplies in this post.
 Check out my blog policies here to find out what that means.